cyrillkuettel/blog/web/_posts/2022-01-26-Everything-is-possible.markdown

 ## Tools
 I think this analogy fits quite well.
 Let's imagine you are a carpenter.
 You want to build a nice piece of furniture, but the problem is, you need a very special tool that costs a thousand dollars.
+Software is not like this (most of the time).
+Software is not limited by physics, like wood is.
+It is limited by imagination, by design, by organization.
-Well, if you are in the same situation as a software developer, let's say you require a special tool.
+If you are in a similar situation as the carpenter, as a software engineer, let's say the work you do requires a very specialized tool.
 You can just _install_ free software.
 This has essentially the effect of  "standing on the shoulders of giants."
 You can leverage your potential a ten-fold, a hundred-fold.
 A good example of this is Git.
 I cannot imagine what I would do without this marvelous piece of software.
 If a tool does not exist, which is highly unlikely, you can literally just _write it_.
 Just code a tool into existence.
 That's how a lot of great software has been created.
 Build simple tools, on which you can then construct more complex tools.
 If something doesn't exist, you can invent it.
 ## Inventions
 Talking about inventing tools, this reminds of a point Dough Engelbart (inventor of the computer mouse) has made.